Nuclear mass predictions using machine learning models: Conclusion

 This study presents successful implementations of two ML models, SVR and GPR, using the available experimental data and physics-based feature space to make predictions for the mass excess of atomic nuclei.
 The ML models achieve good results not only in accurately predicting nuclear mass excesses for training and test sets but also in demonstrating robust extrapolation capabilities.
 Our comprehensive analysis, which includes the extrapolation region using the newly measured data from AME2020 and the region beyond, underscores the models' success in handling a diverse range of nuclear data.
 In addition to demonstrating the effective application of ML models, our study incorporates SHAP, an Explainable AI (XAI) technique, enhancing the interpretability of our ML models.

-It is evident that GPR and SVR can be effectively utilized as reliable and efficient tools for predicting nuclear properties.
+It is evident that SVR and GPR can be effectively utilized as reliable and efficient tools for predicting mass excess of atomic nuclei.
 This study highlights the potential of these ML models as powerful tools in nuclear physics and opens up new avenues for future research.
-These ML models can be further refined to improve their performance, especially near the drip lines, and be employed to explore other aspects of nuclear properties.
+These ML models can be further refined to improve their performance, especially near the drip lines.
+While the chosen ML models demonstrated success in predicting the mass excess of atomic nuclei, their potential applications in exploring additional nuclear properties and evaluating their performance remain as tasks for future research.